jeandeaual/tts-deckconverter/README.md

 * Template mode

     By default, each card will have it's own image, retrieved from [Scryfall](https://scryfall.com/), [YGOPRODeck](https://db.ygoprodeck.com/) or <https://pokemontcg.io/>. \
     It's also possible to create a [card sheet template](https://kb.tabletopsimulator.com/custom-content/custom-deck/) (like what [decker](https://github.com/Splizard/decker) is doing).
-You'll have to upload the template to an image hosting site and update the `FaceURL` values in the deck's JSON file to the URL of the uploaded template.
+The template can be uploaded to Imgur automatically, or you can upload it manually to an image hosting site and update the `FaceURL` values in the deck's JSON file.

 ## Supported platforms